-CHOICE’s Home Economist, Fiona Mair, makes a 750g loaf of wholemeal multigrain bread from scratch using the manufacturers’ instructions and recipes, and compares performance when making a 1kg wholemeal multigrain loaf from a Laucke pre-mix.
-Fiona and our resident bread expert visually assess the loaves for even crust colour, shape, uniformity of mixing, grain distribution, crust and crumb texture, looking for small and evenly distributed bubbles.
+Fiona visually assesses the loaves for even crust colour, shape, uniformity of mixing, grain distribution, crust, and crumb texture, looking for small and evenly distributed bubbles.

-Ease of use Fiona notes how easy the bread tins are to remove and replace, how easy it is to remove the loaf, the intuitiveness of the controls, labels and features, and how easy the machines are to clean.
+Fiona notes how easy the bread tins are to remove and replace, how easy it is to remove the loaf, how intuitive the controls, labels and features are, and how easy the machines are to clean.

 Get access to our independent testing reports and save yourself time and money.